Stuffed Italian Sausage

 A simple 3 ingredient dinner you can throw together in minutes

 For nights when you don't know what to make, this stuffed Italian sausage is a go-to that the whole family will love.
 Italian sausage is stuffed with a mozzarella cheese stick and baked in marinara.
-It's a simple fix using ingredients you may already have on hand.
+It's a simple low-carb fix using ingredients you probably already have on hand.

 I love no-brainer recipes.
 The ones that you know the ingredients and recipe off the top of your head.
 This stuffed sausage recipe is one of those.
 Just like my pizza bowl or stuffed peppers, it’s one that I can easily whip together without any effort.